+[(h)] (g) Roofs:
-[(i)] (h) Service functions:

-- (1) Utilities, service elements, recycling and trash elements shall be located off alleys (where present), or in structured parking garages where they exist.
-Alternatively, they may be located at least ten feet behind the facade of a principal building or screened from view from a thoroughfare other than an alley or service street, with a hedge, landscaping, low wall, or fence; - (2) Prohibited materials for constructing recycling or trash enclosures include: chain link, fencing with slats mesh screen, cinderblocks, or unpainted wood; - (3) Utilities and service elements that are visible from thoroughfares other than alleys shall be incorporated in the building structure in a manner accessible to the trash collection service provider[, but shall not be visually intrusive through] and should use [of] the following strategies[:] to avoid being visually intrusive:
+- Roofs may be accessible and used as roof decks, gardens, balconies, or terraces; - (2) Roofs shall be finished with light colors for reflectivity or incorporate landscaping; and - (3) Roof top mechanical equipment shall be clustered away from the edge of the building and either painted to match the roof top or located behind a parapet wall or in a roof top mechanical equipment enclosure so that it is not visible from a thoroughfare, historic or public buildings. - [(i)] (h) Service functions: - (1) Utilities, service elements, recycling and trash elements shall be located off alleys (where present), or in structured parking garages where they exist.
+Alternatively, they may be located at least ten feet behind the facade of a principal building or screened from view from a thoroughfare other than an alley or service street, with a hedge, landscaping, low wall, or fence; - (2) Prohibited materials for constructing recycling or trash enclosures include: chain link, fencing with slats, mesh screen, cinderblocks, or unpainted wood; - (3) Utilities and service elements that are visible from thoroughfares other than alleys shall be incorporated in the building structure in a manner accessible to the trash collection service provider[, but shall not be visually intrusive through] and should use [of] the following strategies[÷] to avoid being visually intrusive: - (A) Burying underground or screening (utility wires, meters, and transformers); - (B) Incorporation into the building or parking garage as a utility room (meters[7] and transformers); - (C) Screening behind building (meters[7] and terminal boxes); and

-- (A) Burying underground or screening (utility wires, meters, and transformers); - (B) Incorporation into the building or parking garage as a utility room (meters $[\tau]$ and transformers); - (C) Screening behind building (meters $[\tau]$ and terminal boxes); and - (D) Clustering on roof within a mechanical enclosure [(HVAC);], such as a heating, ventilation, and air-conditioning system, and - (4) Recycling or trash enclosures shall be of a similar material and color with the principal building. - [(j)] (i) Signage. (a) [All signs shall be in compliance with the applicable rules and regulations administered by the city and county of Honolulu, as provided for in the city and county of Honolulu's land use ordinance, as it may be amended from time to time.]
-Except as otherwise provided, signs shall conform to the "B-2 Community Business District" sign regulations of the city and county of Honolulu land use ordinance.
-The city and county of Honolulu shall be responsible for processing of sign permits, enforcement of the land use ordinance provisions, and administering appeals and variances relating to signs. - (b) Where possible, exterior signage should be in the two official languages of Hawai'i, 'Ōlelo Hawai'i and English.
+- (D) Clustering on roof within a mechanical enclosure [(HVAC);], such as a heating, ventilation and air-conditioning system, and - (4) Recycling or trash enclosures shall be of a similar material and color with the principal building.

+[(j)] (i) Signage. (a) [All signs shall be in compliance with the applicable rules and regulations administered by the city and county of Honolulu, as provided for in the city and county of Honolulu's land use ordinance, as it may be amended from time to time.]
+Except as otherwise provided, signs shall conform to the current "B-2 Community Business District" sign regulations of the city and county of Honolulu land use ordinance, as it may be amended from time.
+The city and county of Honolulu shall be responsible for processing of sign permits, enforcement of the land use ordinance provisions, and administering appeals and variances relating to signs.

+(b) Where possible, exterior signage should be in the two official languages of Hawai'i, 'Ōlelo Hawai'i, and English.